With 179 years of history, our values are an important foundation for how we do business every day with our colleagues, customers, and suppliers.

 C&A respects the human rights of everyone we work with.
 Our Supplier Code of Conduct and Employee Code of Ethics are guided by best practice on human rights, including the UN Guiding Principles for Business and Human Rights and the International Labour Organization (ILO).
 For instance, our approach to underage workers sets a standard that is higher than national legislation and many leading brands.
 We have conducted a human rights gap assessment and a thorough due diligence of our sourcing and buying practices to see how this could aﬀect those in our supply chain.

 Promoting fairness and transparency

 We work in a fair and transparent manner and expect the same of our supply chain.
-For 10 years, our compliance hotlines, which we call Fairness Channels, have enabled us to deal with any issues that arise about situations in our offices, stores, or supply chain.
-In 2015, we updated our Fairness Channels to accommodate our more rigorous Supplier Code of Conduct and Employee Code of Ethics.
+For 11 years, our compliance hotlines, which we call Fairness Channels, have enabled us to deal with any issues that arise about situations in our offices, stores, or supply chain.
+Our Fairness Channels align with our Supplier Code of Conduct and Employee Code of Ethics.

 Our stores clearly display the names of C&A contacts, who can be contacted regarding concerns or questions.
 We deal with any issues rapidly, seeking the best solutions for all parties.